julioespin/julioespin.github.io/index.md

 ---
 #### [How Much Money Does the World Owe?](/SQL Banking Project.md)
 [<img src="images/SQL_Banking_Cover.png"/>](/SQL Banking Project.md)
-In this project I take a look at the International Development Association (IDA), part of the World Bank, dataset to analyze different KPIs requested by the stakeholder.
+In this project I take a look at the International Development Association (IDA), part of the World Bank, dataset using SQL to analyze different KPIs requested by the stakeholder.
 Check it out and let me know what you think!

 ---
 #### [Massachusetts Education System May Be Doomed](/Massachusetts_School_Analysis.md)